Triangular distribution: Use of the distribution

 The triangular distribution is typically used as a subjective description of a population for which there is only limited sample data, and especially in cases where the relationship between variables is known but data is scarce (possibly because of the high cost of collection).

 It is based on a knowledge of the minimum and maximum and an "inspired guess" as to the modal value.
 For these reasons, the triangle distribution has been called a "lack of knowledge" distribution.

 Business simulations

 The triangular distribution is therefore often used in business decision making, particularly in simulations.
 Generally, when not much is known about the distribution of an outcome (say, only its smallest and largest values), it is possible to use the uniform distribution.
 But if the most likely outcome is also known, then the outcome can be simulated by a triangular distribution.
 See for example under corporate finance.

 Project management

 The triangular distribution, along with the PERT distribution, is also widely used in project management (as an input into PERT and hence critical path method (CPM)) to model events which take place within an interval defined by a minimum and maximum value.

 Audio dithering

 The symmetric triangular distribution is commonly used in audio dithering, where it is called TPDF (triangular probability density function).

-Beamforming

-The triangular distribution has an application to beamforming and pattern synthesis.